Richard Evans (footballer, born 1968)

-Richard William Evans (born 12 April 1968) is a Welsh former professional footballer who played as a winger.
+Richard William Evans (born 12 April 1968) is a Welsh former professional footballer, who played as a winger.
 He is a member of the backroom staff with the Portugal national team.
-He previously played for several football clubs including Cardiff City, Exeter City and Bristol Rovers.
-Richard Evans is the son of former Swansea City player and Wales international footballer Brian Evans.
+He previously played for several football clubs, including Cardiff City, Exeter City and Bristol Rovers.
+Evans is the son of former Swansea City and Wales international footballer Brian Evans.

 Career

-After retiring from playing professional football Evans studied towards a Sports science BSc (Hons) at Loughborough University (1997–1999) and later a Physiotherapy BSc Hons at Brunel University (2002–2006).
+After retiring from playing professional football, Evans studied towards a Sports science BSc (Hons) at Loughborough University (1997–1999), and later a Physiotherapy BSc Hons at Brunel University (2002–2006).

 Speaking to the BBC Wales, he said: "I pursued a career in football after leaving school.
 When I got to the age of 27 and had played professional and semi-professional football I realised that football wasn't going to provide me with a living after I'd finished my days really.

 "So whilst I was playing at Lilleshall I did a treatment and management of injuries course held by the FA, and that's what instilled an interest in physiotherapy."

-Prior to his appointment at Everton, he has held the position of Head Physiotherapist at Swansea City A.F.C.
-(1999–2009) and also Head of Sport Science at Wigan Athletic (2009–2013).
-In 2013, he was appointed Head of Performance at Everton Football Club.
-In August 2016, he joined the Belgium national football team backroom staff.
+Prior to his appointment at Everton, he has held the position of Head Physiotherapist at Swansea City (1999–2009) and also Head of Sport Science at Wigan Athletic (2009–2013).
+In 2013, he was appointed Head of Performance at Everton.
+In August 2016, he joined the backroom staff of the Belgium national football team.